cp-profiler/cp-profiler-deprecated-/README.md

 ### How to Use:
-#### Connecting with a solver
+#### Connecting to a solver
-1. Start the profiler
+1. Start CP-Profiler

   (from *cp-profiler/build* directory):

   `cp-profiler.app/Contents/MacOS/cp-profiler` (Mac)

-2. Run a solver that supports the profiling protocol

-  To use Gecode (from *gecode-profiling* directory):
+2. Run a solver of interest.
+The solver must support the protocol for profiling.
+We provide integration libraries if you wish to add the support for a new solver (see [C++](https://github.com/cp-profiler/cpp-integration) and [Java](https://github.com/cp-profiler/java-integration) integration libraries).

+  For example, to use integrated version of Gecode ([source code](https://github.com/cp-profiler/gecode-profiling) and [binaries](https://github.com/cp-profiler/cp-profiler/releases)), just execute a model normally with CP-Profiler running in the background:

     `tools/flatzinc/fzn-gecode my-model.fzn`

-    Note: if you didn't `make install` Gecode, then add *gecode-profiling* directory to the shared libraries path like so:

-    `LD_LIBRARY_PATH=$PWD tools/flatzinc/fzn-gecode my-model.fzn` (Linux)
-    `DYLD_LIBRARY_PATH=$PWD tools/flatzinc/fzn-gecode my-model.fzn` (Mac)

-3. The solver will be *sending* information about the execution in real time, which the profiler will use to incrementally *draw* the *search tree*.
+3. If CP-Profiler is running in the background, the solver will start *sending* information about the execution in real time, which CP-Profiler will use to incrementally *draw* the *search tree*.
+If a connection to CP-Profiler could not be established (e.g. CP-Profiler is closed), the solver will execute normally without profiling.

 Note: Because every new *node* can potentially cause the entire *search tree* layout to be recalculated (and slow down the drawing), it is recommended that ***display refresh rate*** is set to a reasonably high number (>1000), unless the rate at which the solver explores the nodes is low as well.

 ![Execution Manager](https://raw.githubusercontent.com/msgmaxim/profiler_pictures/master/profiler_menu.png "Execution Manager View")

+Multiple executions can be analysed at the same time (e.g. for the purpose of comparison) and will be listed in the *execution manager* above.

-Be default the **CP Profiler** will be constructing the search tree in the background.
-Selecting an execution from the list and clicking *show tree* will display the corresponding search tree (updating it in real time if the solver is still running.)
+During a solver execution, **CP-Profiler** will be constructing the search tree in the background by default.
+Selecting an execution from the list and clicking *show tree* will display the corresponding search tree (updating it in real time if the solver is still running).

 #### Basic Search Tree Visualisation